mate-desktop/mate-desktop.org/blog/20130320mate-and-ltsp.md

 Libraries, schools, and businesses looking for a GNU/Linux desktop using traditional paradigms their users are used to will find MATE a excellent alternative to going to a Unity/Gnome 3 desktop.
 As both an LTSP and MATE developer, I put together a short [video](http://www.youtube.com/watch?v=pnL47bbFN68) on some of the developments in both.

+<iframe width="420" height="315" src="//www.youtube.com/embed/pnL47bbFN68" frameborder="0" allowfullscreen></iframe>